 John Swanciger, head of business development and strategic alliances at the POS system provider Toast, agreed, noting that getting involved in this type of organization can help you seek out partnerships with complementary businesses near you.
 Find a local chamber here.

-All week, the SBA is hosting NSBW events in cities across the country.
-These panels, discussions and webinars cover a wide range of important small business topics, from basic startup resources to cybersecurity and payment challenges.
+Throughout NSBW, the SBA hosts events in cities across the country.
+These panels, discussions and webinars cover a wide range of important small business topics, from how to start and grow a business to the business of agriculture.

-“Small Business Week is about creating opportunities … to drive conversations that arm local business owners with insights, tools and resources they need to power their business,” Checchi told Business News Daily.
-"Local business owners should take advantage of these moments to network and gain knowledge.”
+“Small Business Week is about creating opportunities … to drive conversations that arm local business owners with insights, tools and resources they need to power their business,” Checchi said.
+“Local business owners should take advantage of these moments to network and gain knowledge.”

 NSBW events are typically livestreamed from the SBA website or the SBA’s Facebook page, so even if you’re not in the area, you can still tune in and benefit from the expert insights.
 The SBA often offers a virtual NSBW summit too, with registration usually available in the weeks prior to NSBW.
 To learn more about participating in National Small Business Week, you can visit the SBA’s landing page, or follow the Twitter hashtag #SmallBusinessWeek.